New York Mandatory Education for Prescribing Controlled Substances - 3 Contact Hours

 Patient risks should be assessed, and contraindications should be immediately identified.
-Contraindications to opioid treatment include those who have erratic follow up, suffer from current untreated addiction or have poorly controlled mental illness.15
+Contraindications to opioid treatment include those who have an erratic follow-up, suffer from current untreated addiction, or have poorly controlled mental illness (Chou et al., 2009).

-Informed consent provides written documentation regarding the benefits and risks of the therapy and discusses legal responsibilities of both the patient and prescriber.
-Informed consent improves adherence, improves the effectiveness of a treatment plan, reduces the risk of inadvertent drug misuse, lays out the potential adverse effects including side effects and addiction, discusses how refills will happen as well as the policy of early refills and lost prescriptions/medications and discusses reasons for discontinuing therapy.
+Informed consent provides written documentation regarding the therapy's benefits and risks and discusses the legal responsibilities of both the patient and prescriber.
+Informed consent improves adherence, improves the effectiveness of a treatment plan, reduces the risk of inadvertent drug misuse, lays out the potential adverse effects, including side effects and addiction, discusses how refills will happen as well as the policy of early refills and lost prescriptions/medications and discuss reasons for discontinuing therapy.

 Assessment including Addiction Risk Assessment

-When taking a patient history document the opioid currently prescribed, its dose, the frequency of use and the duration of use.
+When taking a patient history, document the opioid currently prescribed, its dose, frequency, and duration of use.
 It is important to query the state prescription drug monitoring program (PDMP) to confirm the patient’s report of prescription use.
 In addition, it is important to contact past providers to obtain medical records.

-Multiple tools to evaluate for opioid risk are available.
+Multiple tools to evaluate opioid risk are available.
 The Opioid Risk Tool is a tool that is used in primary care to screen adults for the risk of aberrant behaviors when they are prescribed opioids for chronic pain.
 It is a copyrighted tool, encompasses five questions and takes about one minute to administer.
-It classifies a patient as low, moderate or high risk for opioid abuse.
-Those who are at high risk have a higher likelihood for aberrant drug-related behavior.
+It classifies a patient as low, moderate, or high risk for opioid abuse.
+Those at high risk have a higher likelihood of aberrant drug-related behavior.
 This tool is not validated in individuals without pain.
-The five questions include asking about family and personal history of substance abuse (alcohol, prescription drugs or illegal drugs), age (risk is 16 - 45 years old), psychological disease and a history of preadolescence sexual abuse.
+The five questions include family and personal history of substance abuse (alcohol, prescription drugs or illegal drugs), age (risk is 16 - 45 years old), psychological disease and a history of preadolescence sexual abuse.
 The questions are scored with different points assigned for each question, which is variable between men and women, and a total score is tallied.
-The patient is placed at low, moderate or high risk.
+The patient is placed at low, moderate, or high risk.

-Educating clinicians has been a primary focus of the medical community over the last number of years.
-This has led to increased awareness and safer prescribing of controlled substances.
-Practice guidelines disseminated among the emergency providers in Ohio was linked to a 12% reduction in opioid prescriptions per month.54 This guideline included multiple positive steps including assuring the clinician reviewed the prescription drug monitoring database, the patient was referred for further evaluation, reduced quantities of medication was prescribed, and education was provided about the risks versus benefits of the opioid.
+Over the last few years, educating clinicians has been a primary focus of the medical community.
+This focus has led to increased awareness and safer prescribing of controlled substances.
+Practice guidelines disseminated among the emergency providers in Ohio were linked to a 12% reduction in opioid prescriptions per month (Weiner et al., n.d.).
+This guideline included multiple positive steps, including assuring the clinician reviewed the prescription drug monitoring database, the patient was referred for further evaluation, reduced quantities of medication were prescribed, and education was provided about the risks versus benefits of the opioid.

-Regular follow-up is important and should occur at a minimum of every 3 months and more frequently in individuals who are at high risk for abuse or during periods of medication adjustment.25 Baseline evaluation of the nature and intensity of the pain and the underlying effects pain is having on a patients physical and psychological function will help in assessing the effectiveness of the treatment.
+Regular follow-up is important and should occur at least every 3 months and more frequently in individuals at high risk for abuse or during periods of medication adjustment (Dowell et al., 2015).
+Baseline evaluation of the nature and intensity of the pain and the underlying effects pain is having on a patient's physical and psychological function will help assess the treatment's effectiveness.

-When assessing the patient experiencing pain, the six A’s should be assessed: analgesia, addiction, activities of daily living, adherence, aberrant behaviors and adverse effects.
-Part of follow-up should be urine drug testing, which can be used to detect medication adherence, as well as, illicit and non-prescription drug use.
-The prescriber should adequately document any and all interactions with patients, assessments, results of testing and treatment plans.
+When assessing the patient experiencing pain, the six A’s should be assessed: analgesia, addiction, activities of daily living, adherence, aberrant behaviors, and adverse effects.
+Part of the follow-up should be urine drug testing, which can detect medication adherence and illicit and non-prescription drug use.
+The prescriber should adequately document any interactions with patients, assessments, results of testing and treatment plans.

-Documentation should include the amount of pain relief experienced, as indicated by the patient’s improved ability to function physically or psychologically.
-It should include what goals are recommended (e.g., improved level of function and improved quality of life).
+Documentation should include the amount of pain relief experienced by the patient’s improved ability to function physically or psychologically.
+It should include recommended goals (e.g., improved level of function and improved quality of life).
 It should also include the plan of care and methods to help patients meet their goals.

 Treatment should not be continued if the patient is not making adequate progress toward their goals.
 In this case, modification of treatment should be considered.

 Prescription monitoring programs are available in 49 states.
-They provide an online database which lists all prescriptions of controlled substances dispensed for each patient by pharmacies.
+They provide an online database that lists all prescriptions of controlled substances dispensed to each patient by pharmacies.
 The prescriber should check the database before prescribing controlled substances; if a patient has an undisclosed prescription for controlled substances, it can be considered prescription drug misuse.

 New York State Laws